 Empathy and creativity are critical tools for adapting to an ever-changing world.
 That's why we place a high value on the arts and weave imagination throughout our curriculum.

-Imagination is woven throughout Trinity's curriculum and appears in many forms.
-Fine Arts classes draw inspiration from masterpieces in visual art, music, and theater and provide space and support for students' creativity to take wing.
-Their works – on stage, in chapel, on our walls, and in our web site – bring great delight to the community.At Trinity we believe that the study of visual and performing arts is a vital component of a well-rounded education.
-Through the study of music, drama, and visual arts, our students are encouraged to take risks, build confident self-expression, develop sensitivity to cultural differences, and respect the work of fellow students.
-Trinity students build self-esteem and confidence as they master new techniques and develop individual strengths and passions.
+We believe that the study of visual and performing arts is a vital component of a well-rounded education.
+Through the study of music, visual arts, and theater, we encourage our students to take risks, build confident self-expression, develop sensitivity to cultural differences, and respect the work of fellow students.

 Whether they're displaying their artwork in exhibits, singing in a choir, or performing in a play, our students have many opportunities for meaningful artistic experiences.
 They also explore the academic aspects of art—theory, technique, and history—to understand and appreciate the impact that artists have on culture, history, politics, and philosophy.